How to Propose & Develop an AST Educational Activity

 Step 3 - Submit Your Activity

-After you've read through the Educational Activity Development guide and your idea is ready to go, you can download the Educational Activity Proposal Form (Download the Form button below).
+After you've read through the Educational Activity Development guide and your idea is ready to go, you can download the "EDU-520: Proposing an AST Educational Activity", which includes the Educational Activity Proposal Form.
 It was created in Microsoft Word so that the form fields expand to fit your text and so you can pass the document around to collaborators.

 Step 4 - Got the Green Light?
 Let's Get to Work!